 Painting for me is, in a way, a form of self-expression, though I don’t really like to admit it because my paintings are not intended to be in any way ‘reflecting’ the artist, nor really ‘about’ the medium.
 The artist is relevant in terms of how the work will not look exactly like someone else’s, but that’s about it.
 Before I focussed on painting I was involved with music for a long time.
 I wasn’t technically a good ‘musician’ but I never felt that mattered.
 It was all about the creative or adventurous aspect and I rarely miss it now, as this was replaced entirely by painting.

 To me, my paintings are 100% ‘about’ the subject, being generally a ‘place’.
 I’ve always thought of them as kind of my own small, personal tribute to a place in time, or ideally an experience of being at that place.
-Being at new places gives me pleasure, because Nature creates awe, providing ‘perspective’ on one’s life, and when struck for the first time especially (i.e. new places), the feeling is vivid and can even seem graspable in painting.
+Being at new places gives me pleasure, because Nature creates awe, providing ‘perspective’ on life, and when struck for the first time especially (i.e. new places), the feeling is vivid and can even seem graspable in painting.
 I tend to talk about these things of nature as ‘landscape’, but it includes the weather, the sky, the shapes of natural forms, the history contained within them, and greatly it is about the life – the movement and also much to do with the wildlife (the unknown and more interesting life than our own!) and also the wind or breeze within grass or trees.
 It’s even partly about people, though they don’t usually play a big role in my paintings.
 It is I suppose sometimes about the light, too, so often mentioned, in so far as that affects atmosphere and how all these other things are perceived or not noticed.
 It is about the connected nature of all these things and being part of that connection.
 When outdoors I feel closer to the whole world and feel our inherent nature of being just a tiny but interconnected part of it.
 Maybe we are closer to a better part of ourselves for that.

 Plein air painting can bring about a full experience and pleasure of consciousness, removing the unhelpful sense of self for a precious while, yet all senses make their experience felt somehow in every painting.
 To the right viewer, as much as the artist.

-I feel compelled to paint when there seems to be a reason to want to ‘share’ the experience of being somewhere, or to record it sometimes just for myself.
+I feel compelled to paint when there seems to be a reason to want to ‘share’ the experience of being somewhere, and less often to record it sometimes just for myself.
 Painting is enjoyable for me when it is uninhibited, carefree, a process from beginning to end of what can feel like ‘risk-taking’ (with a mistaken view, after all, there is no actual risk involved!).
 It has then to be spontaneously motivated, and intuitively painted.
 It isn’t then very much lingered over in terms of the tech-nique-al side, or planning, but instead it flows relatively naturally in a way that seems almost a part of the place, or certainly ‘being’ at the place.
 In fact, for this to actually happen is quite a rare thing overall in my experience, but I think it is the thing that makes me keep doing it.

 The resulting outcome, especially if I feel I’ve done a reasonable job when I stand back and look at it later, can seem to mean a lot, and provide a lasting additional feeling of connection and importance to the experience.
 And whether or not it will be viewed well by others matters little.
 When painting happens like this, I feel like I’m doing something, and which might somehow be worthwhile, if only to myself.